unicode-org/message-format-wg/exploration/bidi-usability.md

 > This is an additional reason not to change over to quote marks (which are not enclosing)
 > around patterns.

+This design also allows for the use of strongly directional marker characters.
+These include:
+- U+200E LEFT-TO-RIGHT MARK (LRM)
+- U+200F RIGHT-TO-LEFT MARK (RLM)
+- U+061C ARABIC LETTER MARK (ALM)

+These characters are invisible strongly-directional characters used in bidirectional text to coerce certain directional behavior (usually to mark the end of a sequence of characters that would otherwise be ambiguous or interact with neutrals or opposite direction runs in an unhelpful way).

 ## Use-Cases

 _What use-cases do we see?
 Ideally, quote concrete examples._